Skip to main content

 (Hone Tuwhare, Die deutsche Sprache und ich, NZCTE, Goethe-Institut, circa 1997)

-Learning more than one language encourages diverse ways of thinking
+Learning languages encourages diverse ways of thinking, doing, and being

 "Another language opens up a whole new window on the world.
 It might be small and difficult to see through at first, but it gives you a different perspective, and it might make you realise that your first window could do with a bit of polishing and even enlarging."